 - “The median staffing ratio is 1.3% (in other words, 13 help desk support personnel are supporting 1,000 company employees, or one help desk headcount for every 76.9 company employees)”

 The situation is again exacerbated by the scope of the support functions being studied (e.g. Call Centre vs Help Desk vs Service Desk) as well as the definitions used within the study (e.g. The definition of ‘First Call Resolution’ can vary quite widely).

 There’s so much variance in the measures being used for benchmarking that its almost impossible to make a like for like comparison between the various benchmark information available.
 How do we know which information we can rely on?

 Why is it so hard to benchmark Service Desk staffing levels?

 It is so hard to benchmark Service Desk staffing levels because of all the factors that make every organisation unique.

-Here’s a list of the factors that spring to mind (so you can at least explain to your manager why you’re finding this task so tricky!):
+Here’s a list of the factors that spring to mind.
+At least you can explain to your boss why you’re finding this task so tricky!:

 - Call volumes and their breakdown by channel (call, web, email).

 - Staffing mix (full-time vs part-time, permanent vs contract vs casual).